apache/accumulo-website/contributor/bylaws.md

 However, just because committers can do this, it does not mean it is always a good idea.
 Committers are expected to use their privileges responsibly and to minimize risks.
-Therefore, it is often is a good idea for committers to seek feedback through code reviews from the community.
+Therefore, it is often a good idea for committers to seek feedback through code reviews from the community.
 Code reviews are our standard practice and strongly encouraged for anything non-trivial.
 They are also strongly encouraged for new committers, even if a change is trivial.
 If